itsmartinwho/foresight-cdss-mvp/docs/clinical-engine.md

 - Enhanced lab analysis and drug interaction checking.
 - Probabilistic reasoning and risk factor analysis.
 - Continuous learning from physician feedback.

+### Integration with Aspirational Tools

+The Clinical Engine's outputs are designed to feed into other aspirational tools in the system:
+- **Tool D (Complex Conditions Alerts):** Will scan Clinical Engine diagnostic outputs to identify potential complex conditions requiring special attention.
+- **Tool F (Clinical Trial Matching):** Will use the finalized diagnoses to identify eligible clinical trials for patients.

 ## Batch Processing